What is the APRN Compact for Multistate Licensure? Challenges & Opportunities

 Required Practice Hours

 The most significant pushback to the APRN compact has been the required practice hours.
 To have a multistate compact license, APRNs will need 2,080 hours.
 “We believe in APRNs practicing to the highest extent of their education, which in Montana includes full practice authority for over four decades.
-As soon as our nurse practitioners graduate and get board certified, they’re ready to care for patients and do not need supervision,” explains Byrd.
-If Montana joined the compact, they would have more restrictions to practice as APRNs than they do now.
+As soon as our nurse practitioners graduate and get board certified, they’re ready to care for patients and do not need supervision,” explained Byrd.
+If Montana joined the compact, its APRNs would have more restrictions on practice than they do now.

 The AANP’s position statement says, “APRNs are prepared for safe entry to practice at the point of graduation from an accredited graduate program and after the successful passage of a national certification board examination.
 The inclusion of minimum practice hours as a requirement for a multistate APRN license creates unnecessary and costly regulations for all states and new challenges for the states currently working to retire similar barriers.”